House of Hohenzollern: Prussian Hohenzollern religion and religious policy

+Succession tree of the Franconian House of Hohenzollern

-Brandenburg-Prussian branch since 1918 abdication
+Franconian/Brandenburg-Prussian branch since 1918 abdication

 In June 1926, a referendum on expropriating the formerly ruling princes of Germany without compensation failed and as a consequence, the financial situation of the Hohenzollern family improved considerably.
 A settlement between the state and the family made Cecilienhof property of the state but granted a right of residence to Crown Prince Wilhelm and his wife Cecilie.
 The family also kept the ownership of Monbijou Palace in Berlin, Oleśnica Castle in Silesia, Rheinsberg Palace, Schwedt Palace and other property until 1945.

 Since the abolition of the German monarchy, no Hohenzollern claims to imperial or royal prerogatives are recognized by Germany's Basic Law for the Federal Republic of Germany of 1949, which guarantees a republic.

 The communist government of the Soviet occupation zone expropriated all landowners and industrialists; the House of Hohenzollern lost almost all of its fortune, retaining a few company shares and Hohenzollern Castle in West Germany.
 The Polish government appropriated the Silesian property and the Dutch government seized Huis Doorn, the Emperor's seat in exile.

 After German reunification, however, the family was legally able to reclaim their portable property, namely art collections and parts of the interior of their former palaces.
 Negotiations on the return of or compensation for these assets are not yet completed.

 The Berlin Palace, home of the German monarchs, was rebuilt in 2020.
 The Berlin Palace and the Humboldt Forum are located in the middle of Berlin.